MIGRANT TRANSNATIONALISM AND DIASPORA POLITICS

-Project 1: Memories as Resistance: Collective Memory-Making as a Tactical Repertoire Among Diaspora Activists (2018-2020)
+Memories as Resistance: Collective Memory-Making as a Tactic Among Diaspora Activists (2018-2020)

 The May 2016 Philippine Presidential election saw overwhelming diaspora support for Rodrigo Duterte.
 The election had the highest turnout in overseas ballots since the passage of the Philippine Dual Citizenship Act.
 Since becoming president, Duterte has implemented a war against illegal drugs.
 In this research, Sharon investigates the strategic use of collective memory of the Marcos dictatorship and its overthrow in campaigns against the policies of Duterte.
 This tactical repertoire has also facilitated the continuous reimagining of the homeland among Filipino immigrants and subsequent generations.
 The study looks at how former anti-dictatorship activists in the U.S. and the Netherlands have become “memory entrepreneurs,” who mobilize memories of the past for the subsequent generations of Filipinos abroad, especially the descendants of migrants who have fully assimilated in their countries of settlement.
 Through content analysis of collective storytelling in published memoirs, blogs, and more recently, social media, Sharon explains how diaspora activists in the U.S. and the Netherlands counter dominant discourses and persistent narratives about Marcos, revive past repertoires of resistance and recast their meaning based on the present, and institutionalize collective memory in material forms and representational practices in an attempt to mobilize a transnational constituency against Duterte.
 While conducting fieldwork in the Netherlands, Sharon was affiliated with Leiden University College in The Hague.